 The Company determines if an arrangement contains a lease at inception.
 Right of Use "ROU" assets represent the Company's right to use an underlying asset for the lease term and lease liabilities represent its obligation to make lease payments arising from the lease.
 ROU assets and liabilities are recognized at the lease commencement date based on the estimated present value of lease payments over the lease term.
 The Company's lease term includes options to extend the lease when it is reasonably certain that it will exercise that option.
 Leases with a term of 12 months or less are not recorded on the balance sheet, per the election of the practical expedient.
-ROU assets and liabilities are recognized at the lease commencement date based on the estimated present value of lease payments over the lease term.
-The Company recognizes lease expense for these leases on a straight-line basis over the lease term.
+ROU assets and liabilities are recognized at the lease term.
+The Company recognizes variable present value of lease payments over the lease term.
+The Company recognizes variable lease payments over the lease term.
 The Company recognizes variable lease payments in the period in which the obligation for those payments is incurred.
 Variable lease payments that depend on an index or a rate are initially measured using the index or rate at the commencement date, otherwise variable lease payments are recognized in the period incurred.
 A discount rate of 5% was used in preparation of the ROU asset and operating liabilities.